 - 6. If necessary, calibrate both the knife drive and header position sensors on the windrower.
-Calibrate both the knife drive and header position sensors whenever you are: - · Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower
+Calibrate both the knife drive and header position sensors whenever you are: - Attaching the header to the windrower for the first time - Changing the speed sensor or hydraulic drive motor on the header - Changing the header drive pump associated with the knife drive, Harvest Performance Tracker (HPT), or the master controller on the windrower

-For instructions, refer to Calibrating Knife Drive on Harvest Performance Tracker Display, page 231 and Calibrating Header Position Sensors on Harvest Performance Tracker Display, page 234.
+For instructions on calibrating the knife drive and header position sensors, refer to 4.7.1 Calibrating Knife Drive on Harvest Performance Tracker Display, page 249 and 4.7.2 Calibrating Header Position Sensors on Harvest Performance Tracker Display, page 252.

-Rotary Disc Only Configuration - Hard-Plumbed Fittings
+Rotary Disc-Only Configuration - Hard-Plumbed Fittings

-The rotary disc configuration allows the windrower to operate with compatible rotary disc headers.
-The hydraulic connections must be torqued correctly when using hard-plumbed fittings.
+The rotary disc-only configuration allows the windrower to operate with compatible rotary disc headers.

-Remove the existing quick couplers and elbow fittings (if they are installed) from header hydraulic pressure hose (A) and return hose (B).
+1. Remove the existing quick couplers and elbow fittings (if they are installed) from header hydraulic pressure hose (A) and return hose (B).
 Do NOT remove the fittings from case drain hose (C).

-Figure 4.176: Rotary Disc Header Hose Bundle
+Figure 4.181: Rotary Disc Header Hose Bundle